SolraBizna/ars-emu/HARDWARE.md

 ## Mouse

+A boxy two-button ball mouse.
+Really, really uncomfortable.
+When I first saw this mouse, I thought it was the ugliest mouse I've ever seen.
+Since then, I've seen the mouse Acorn shipped with the BBC Master 512 microcomputer, and now I consider the ARS mouse the *second* ugliest mouse I've ever seen.

 Mice are normally plugged into the first port (`$0240`) when used with a keyboard.

 `write $00`: Get button state
 `write $40`: Get (and reset) the X movement counter
 `write $80`: Get controller ID (`$03` for a mouse)
 `write $C0`: Get (and reset) the Y movement counter

+The ARS mouse ignores the low 6 bits of Dx# on input.

 Button state: